oanasasa/file-explorer-app/README.md

 - Click any file to see its metadata in the detail panel
 - Breadcrumb bar showing your current location — click any segment to jump back
 - Detail panel showing name, type, size, created date and last modified date
-- File size displayed in human readable format (B, KB, MB, GB)
+- File size displayed in readable format (B, KB, MB, GB)
 - Dates formatted in a readable locale format
 - Loading spinner while fetching directory contents
 - Error message displayed if something goes wrong